Corlough townland: History

 In the Matter of the Estate of James Brien, Geo.
 Brien, Edward Brien and Francis Brien, Owners.
 Exparte by Isabella Crummer, Petitioner.
 The commissioners having ordered a Sale of the Lands of Shanadaragh and Curnagunlogh, Cullegh, Drumlohgher, Drumledin, Sananaragh, and Drumledin, and Corlough, situate in the Barony of Tullyhaw, and County of Cavan, held under lease dated the 10th April, 1718, from the Bishop Raphoe, for lives renewable for ever, and which Lands are included in the denominations of Ballymagord, Owngally, Gortneglough, Drumedin or Ballylennin, in said lease mentioned:

 In 1861 the population of the townland was 116, being 59 males and 57 females.
 There were nineteen houses in the townland and all were inhabited.

 In 1871 the population of the townland was 103, being 51 males and 52 females.
 There were sixteen houses in the townland, all were inhabited.

 In 1881 the population of the townland was 118, being 58 males and 60 females.
 There were twenty-one houses in the townland, of which one was uninhabited.

 In 1891 the population of the townland was 117, being 61 males and 56 females.
 There were twenty-one houses in the townland, all were inhabited.

 In the 1901 census of Ireland, there are thirty families listed in the townland.

-In the 1911 census of Ireland, there are eighteen families listed in the townland.
+In the 1911 census of Ireland, there were 18 families listed in the townland.